Sinkhole Patrol

 # Rotate motor

 This comment helpfully explains what the next line does.
-Spoiler alert: it sets the motor's power.
+Spoiler alert: it sets the motor's speed.

 WOW.
 Now we're cooking.
 Press the green button to stop the program before we plow through a wall or something.

 Speaking of tinkering... there's just one more problem.
 This robot is driving backwards!
 We need to make the motor rotate in the other direction.
 We can do this by adding a minus sign.
-Change the number from 100
+Change the number from `100` to `-100`.
+Like this.

 The full code should look like this.